Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 ### Outside the jail
 G "We're out.
 Where to now?"<br>
 W "Anywhere is better than here."<br>
-MO "Head north, to Fairpeaks."<br>
+MO "Head north, to Fairpeaks."